-Cognitive Assessment Group can assess, evaluate and diagnose Brain Fog, a type of mental fatigue and confusion that has been documented in COVID-19 patients and among those who have recovered from the Coronavirus.
+Cognitive Assessment Group can assess, evaluate and diagnose Brain Fog, a type of mental fatigue and confusion that has been documented in COVID-19 and long-COVID patients and among those who have recovered from the Coronavirus.
 The condition can affect a person’s ability to enjoy an active social life, hold down a job or complete day-to-day tasks.
 Brain Fog can cause a noticeable and serious decline in your quality of life if the underlying condition is not properly understood and addressed in a timely manner.

 Symptoms of Brain Fog: